2019 in Bellator MMA: Bellator 237

-The event was announced by Bellator on October 9, 2019 and was the company's debut in Japan.
-The event was co-promoted by the Japanese mixed martial arts organization Rizin Fighting Federation.
-It featured a heavyweight bout between former Pride FC Heavyweight Champion Fedor Emelianenko and former UFC Light Heavyweight Champion Quinton Jackson.
+The event was announced by Bellator on October 9, 2019 as the company's debut in Japan.
+The event marked Bellator's first collaboration with the Japanese Rizin Fighting Federation; the preliminary matches featured Rizin fighters.
+The event was headlined by a heavyweight bout between former Pride FC Heavyweight Champion Fedor Emelianenko and former UFC Light Heavyweight Champion Quinton Jackson.

 A 160 pound catchweight bout between former Bellator Lightweight Champion Michael Chandler and former WEC and UFC Lightweight Champion Benson Henderson was expected to take place at the event.
 It was to have been a rematch from Bellator 165 where Chandler won by split decision over Henderson to remain the lightweight champion.
 However, Henderson pulled out on December 5 due to injury.
 Chandler instead faced Sidney Outlaw.